gbalan-microej/docs/PlatformDeveloperGuide/uiDisplay.rst

 Overview
 --------

-Graphical engine defines some points in the rendering timeline.
+Graphical engine is designed to be synchronized with the LCD refresh rate by defining some points in the rendering timeline.
+It is optional; however it is mainly recommanded.
 This chapter explains why to use LCD tearing signal and its consequences.
 Some chronograms describe several use cases: with and without LCD tearing signal, long drawings, long flush time etc. Times are in milliseconds.
 To simplify chronograms views, the LCD refresh rate is every 16ms (62.5Hz).

 Captions definition: